Brand name: Emgality

 Potential for immunogenicity.
 Antibodies to galcanezumab, including neutralizing antibodies to the drug, reported.
 Available data do not demonstrate an effect of anti-galcanezumab antibody development on pharmacokinetics, efficacy, or safety of the drug; however, data are too limited to make definitive conclusions.

-Consider the long half-life of galcanezumab if used in pregnant women or those planning to become pregnant.
+Consider the long half-life of galcanezumab if used in pregnant females or those planning to become pregnant.

 Not known whether distributed into human milk.
 Effects on the breast-fed infant or on milk production also unknown.
 Consider developmental and health benefits of breast-feeding, mother's clinical need for galcanezumab, and potential adverse effects on the breast-fed infant from the drug or underlying maternal condition.

-Pending further clinical experience with CGRP antagonists in pediatric patients, the Pediatric and Adolescent Headache special interest group of the AHS recommends limiting use of CGRP antagonists (e.g., erenumab, fremanezumab, galcanezumab) mainly to postpubertal adolescents† with relatively frequent migraines (i.e., ≥8 headache days per month) who have moderate to severe disability associated with migraine (e.g., PedMIDAS score ≥30) and in whom ≥2 preventive therapies have failed.
-For younger pediatric patients† with severe chronic migraine that is refractory to multiple preventive therapies, consider CGRP antagonists only in carefully selected patients with close monitoring (e.g., pubertal status, bone health, linear growth, weight, body mass index [BMI], infectious complications).
+Pending further clinical experience with anti-CGRP monoclonal antibodies in pediatric patients, the Pediatric and Adolescent Headache special interest group of the AHS recommends limiting use of anti-CGRP monoclonal antibodies (e.g., erenumab, fremanezumab, galcanezumab) mainly to postpubertal adolescents† with relatively frequent migraines (i.e., ≥8 headache days per month) who have moderate to severe disability associated with migraine (e.g., PedMIDAS score ≥30) and in whom ≥2 preventive therapies have failed.
+For younger pediatric patients† with severe chronic migraine that is refractory to multiple preventive therapies, consider anti-CGRP monoclonal antibodies only in carefully selected patients with close monitoring (e.g., pubertal status, bone health, linear growth, weight, body mass index [BMI], infectious complications).

 Insufficient experience in patients ≥65 years of age to determine whether geriatric patients respond differently than younger adults.